ljosa/urlize.js/README.md

 - *top\_level\_domains*: A list of top-level-domains (TLDs) for which URLs should be recognized.
 See the *Top-level domains* section below.

+- *trim*: Set to "http" in order to remove the "http://" or "https://" from the beginning of the rendered form of the link.
+Set to "www" to also remove "www." if the hostname portion of the URI starts with that.
+Setting this option breaks Django compatibility.

 ### Top-level domains

 By default, urlize.js acts the way Django does: it recognizes URLs